 The Institute is committed to carry out research projects in cooperation with others or on its own.
 This includes training in research methodologies, supervision, planning and publishing of research results.
-A major research project under the title Perceptions and Preconditions for Democratic Development in Fiji began in May 2010 and will end in April 2013.
-This
+A major research project under the title Perceptions and Preconditions for Democratic Development in Fiji began in May 2010 and was completed in April 2013.
+This project involved 41 Focus Group Discussions in different villages, communities and towns in Viti Levu and Vanua Levu with about 350 participants of different ethnic backgrounds, gender, age and religion and 83 in depth interviews with representatives of the Fijian 'elite' with interviewees representing government, academia, civil society, religious leaders, business persons, traditional chiefs and representatives of ethnic minorities.